Radiative generation of metastable minima in a scalar-fermion model: An asymmetric theory

-Before embarking on the discussion of the result, I should mention that, as is well known, there is a region in field space where the final expression for the one-loop effective potential has an imaginary part \cite{im}.
+I should mention at this point that I show, in both Figures, the real part of the effective potential.
+As is well known, there is a region in field space where the final expression for the one-loop effective potential has an imaginary part \cite{im}.
 It is the region where $U''(\phi)<0$, and one has to be more careful when deriving physical results associated with this part of the field space.
-Our areas of interest, however, near $\phi=0$ and $\phi=\phi_0$, have no overlap with the problematic region in this case.
+Our areas of interest, however, near $\phi=0$ and $\phi=\phi_0$, have no overlap with the problematic region in this case; also the matching point, $\tilde{\phi}$, is outside this region, obviously, by its definition from $\mu_0^2=U''(\tilde{\phi})$.

-Now we can proceed to investigate the origins and implications of the final result.
-As far as the second, fermion contribution to (\ref{result}) is concerned, one might have expected the result qualitatively, as well as its sign.
-It is also interesting, however, that one has a non-zero scalar contribution to the vacuum energy difference.
-This arises from the fact that the potential is asymmetric with respect to the renormalization conditions imposed.
-This is true even without the fermion field; a fermion without a mass term at tree level was considered here merely in order to get a simple and suggestive quantitative result.

-Without the fermion one can equally well impose the previous renormalization conditions at $\phi=0$; then the second minimum near a non-zero $\phi_0$ would show the same effect, that is an energy difference equal to the first factor in (\ref{result}).
-This calculation is easy to do and will not be reproduced here.
-The final result for just the scalar field with the potential term in (\ref{pot1}) is that the vacuum at $\phi_0$ in the quantum theory has higher energy than the one at $0$ by the amount given by the first term in (\ref{result}), regardless of where the renormalization conditions are imposed.

-With the fermion term used here, and the condition $g^2 < \lambda/4$ that has to be fulfilled for stability, one sees that the energy at $\phi_0$ is always higher than that at $\phi=0$.
-It should be kept in mind, however, that the model considered is quite simple and that even slightly more elaborate models, with more fermion species or fermion mass terms will give a more general expression with a greater range of final values.

-It is important that the final result in (\ref{result}) is independent of any cut-off or renormalization scale, and is given, as expected, by the parameters that define the theory, couplings and masses.
-Any ``running'' from renormalization group effects appears at higher orders as it should.
-One may also view the expression derived here as a definite finite result that comes from considering finite factors included in (\ref{arg2}) and then taking the difference of two such terms.
-In any case, it is a prediction of a renormalizable quantum field theory and a purely quantum effect.
+The results of the analysis presented here are consistent with the treatment of the scalar-fermion system in \cite{rg2} that was focused more on the question of stability.
+There, it was shown that the evolution of $\lambda/g^2$ has an infrared and an ultraviolet fixed point, $w_+=4.35, w_-=-3.68$ respectively, and for values of the couplings such that $\lambda_0/g_0^2 < w_+$, the couplings will flow to the ultraviolet fixed point, leading to an instability at large values of the field, an effective potential unbounded from below.
+This is the case for the first two graphs in Fig.~1, although the corresponding large values of the field have not been shown here.
+It is interesting, however, that both effects of a vacuum energy difference and a vacuum instability can be seen in a simple model, and that they are, in fact related, since they both depend on the relative strength of the scalar and Yukawa interactions.